prof-legnard/cinf108-fall24/final-project/README.md

 # The Final Project

 Your final task for the course will be to create a TODO List command line interface (CLI) tool in Python.
-The CLI tool will allow you to create, complete, and edit items written out in a "TODO list".
+The CLI tool will allow you to create, change completion status, and edit items written out in a "TODO list".

 You will be utilizing all of the skill and your knowledge of Python you have acquired so far in the course to create this CLI.